TheRuchirShah/Responsive-Design-Previewer-With-Custom-Presets/README.md

 ### 🚀 How to Use

-* Open any webpage you want to test.
+1. Open any webpage you want to test.
-* Click the Responsive Design Previewer extension icon in your browser toolbar.
+2. Click the Responsive Design Previewer extension icon in your browser toolbar.
-* A popup appears with preset screen sizes.
+3. A popup appears with preset screen sizes.
-* Choose a preset or enter a custom width/height.
+4. Choose a preset or enter a custom width/height.
-* Click Apply to preview the page in the selected size.
+5. Click Apply to preview the page in the selected size.
-* Use the preview mode controls to:
+6. Use the preview mode controls to:
    * Switch between presets
    * Modify sizes
    * Exit responsive mode

-* Managing Custom Presets
+### ⚒ Managing Custom Presets
-* Open the extension popup.
+1. Open the extension popup.
-* Scroll to Custom Presets.
+2. Scroll to Custom Presets.
-* Add a preset by entering:
+3. Add a preset by entering (Name, Width, Height)
-* Name
-* Width
-* Height
-* Click Save
+4. Click Save
-* The new preset appears in the presets list.
+5. The new preset appears in the presets list.

 ### 📁 Project Structure